The greedy side of the LASSO: New algorithms for weighted sparse recovery via loss function-based orthogonal matching pursuit: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) through grant RGPIN-2020-06766, the Fonds de recherche du Qu\'ebec Nature et Technologies (FRQNT) through grant 313276, the Faculty of Arts and Science of Concordia University and the CRM Applied Math Lab.
+The authors would like to thank the two anonymous referees for their insightful comments and helpful suggestions.